Paco8/ttml2ssa/kodi/README.md

 SSA/ASS and VTT format.
 It also provides a configuration dialog where the user can select the font size, colors, shadow and many other things.

-This is the idea: you create an addon to provide support for a streaming service in Kodi.
-Your addon downloads the subtitles (TTML, VTT, any supported format) and calls the ttml2ssa library to convert the subtitles to SSA/ASS.
+This is the idea: you created an addon to provide support for a streaming service in Kodi.
+Your addon downloads the subtitles (TTML, VTT...) and calls the ttml2ssa library to convert the subtitles to SSA/ASS.
 Subtitles will look nicer than the regular SRT format.
 Moreover the subtitles will be displayed on top of the screen when necessary (just like the official apps of Netflix, Disney+ and others do).
 The user will use the configuration